shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step1.md

-In the terminal on the right, the Datadog Agent and a custom apache log service have been brought online in a Docker environment.
+In the terminal on the right, the Datadog Agent and a custom apache service have been brought online in a Docker environment.

-Let's login to Datadog to see the logs that are being collected by the Datadog Agent for the apache log source.
+Let's log in to Datadog to see the logs that are being collected by the Datadog Agent for the apache service and create a <a href="https://docs.datadoghq.com/logs/processing/pipelines/" target="_blank">pipeline</a> to process the logs.

 1. If you've previously used **Logs** in the Datadog organization you are working in, move on to the next step.